 By Jay McBain, Co-Founder, ChannelEyes

-As the summer of 2014 is quickly wrapping up, I wanted to share some of my observations on the ever-changing technology channel.
+As the summer of 2014 is quickly wrapping up, I wanted to share some of my observations on

 I am seeing the very definition of the channel changing.
 The first generation of the IT channel opened its doors in the late 1970s, with business models around midrange computing, Apple education sales and hobbyist PC sales.